 There is no need to fast or avoid liquids before having a CRP test.
-However, people having a high-sensitivity CRP (hs-CRP) test are likely to undergo other blood tests at the same time, and these may require fasting for 9–12 hours beforehand.
+However, people having a high sensitivity CRP (hs-CRP) test may have other blood tests at the same time, and these may require fasting for 9–12 hours beforehand.

-Some conditions that may cause an elevated hs-CRP level include:
+Some conditions and factors that may cause an elevated hs-CRP level include:

-The symptoms of elevated CRP levels depend entirely on the underlying condition that is causing them.
+The symptoms of elevated CRP levels depend on the underlying condition that is causing them.

-Many people who have moderate infections or injuries, or conditions that cause chronic inflammation, may experience similar symptoms.
+However, many people with moderate infections or injuries or conditions that cause chronic inflammation may experience similar symptoms.
 These include: